terryc321/gap-buffer/README.md

 when moving caret or cursor around - keep 'view' caret within visible region

-extra large files
+# extra large files

+# paredit

-position of open/closing braces - aka paredit
+matching brackets , parenthessis , position of open/closing braces - aka paredit

+# keyboard input modes

 keyboard input/output - control keys alt super modifiers -
 how many keys can be detected by being down can we use a window manager that simply does not reference

+# colorised display

+colourisor using seperate threads